coda/packs-sdk/docs/guides/advanced/errors.md

 ## Fetcher errors

-When the fetcher receives a response from the API indicating there was a problem it throws an exception that needs to be handled.
+When the fetcher receives a response from the API indicating there was a problem it throws an exception.
+You can detect and handle these exceptions if there are known error cases, or if left unhandled a generic error message will be shown to the user.
 More information about these errors can be found in the [Fetching remote data guide][fetcher].

 ## User-visible errors